isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 If a server in the ``communication-recovery`` state re-establishes communication with its partner, it will try to send the partner all of the outstanding lease updates the server has queued.
-This is done synchronously and may take considerable amount of time before the server transitions to the ``load-balancing`` state and resumes normal operation.
+This is done synchronously and may take a considerable amount of time before the server transitions to the ``load-balancing`` state and resumes normal operation.
 The maximum number of lease updates which can be queued in the ``communication-recovery`` state is controlled by the ``delayed-updates-limit``.